SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

 ##### Deep Tieflings

-Deep Tieflings have in place of infernal Parentage, they have primordial parentage, and display differing powers from regular Infernal Tieflings.
+Deep Tieflings in place of infernal Parentage, they have primordial parentage, and display differing powers from regular Infernal Tieflings.
 They overwhelmingly become Warlocks, though this isn't universal.

 Deep Tieflings derive their parentage through curses, where one of their ancestors was cursed by Primordials, and their cursed blood showed in their offspring.
 Deep Tieflings have far more exotic appendages and looks, and much more often are shunned by the community, as they represent the unknowable.